-The office of the dean of the College of Graduate and Outreach Programs has academic responsibility for all issues of graduate education at JMU.
-In addition, the college oversees all continuing outreach development programming.

-Significant in the organization and administration of the College of Graduate and Outreach Programs are the university's Graduate Council and the graduate faculty body.
+The office of the dean of The Graduate School has academic responsibility for all issues of graduate education at JMU.
+Significant in the organization and administration of The Graduate School are the university's Graduate Council and the graduate faculty body.